-- Transit Village and Station Areas
+Transit Village and Station Areas

-As a result of the extensive mobility planning that occurred in Phase 1, in 2020 DMC EDA is putting forth an update to add a seventh subdistrict that includes a west transit village and the corridor along 2nd Street that connects to the Saint Marys sub-district.
+As a result of the extensive mobility planning that occurred in Phase 1, the DMC district was modified to include a west transit village and the corridor along 2nd Street that connects to the Saint Marys subdistrict.
 More details can be found in the appendix.